Kenlau94/RegEx-QuestionMark/README.md

-# Regex Tutorial Starter Code

 # RegEx Simplified

-RegeEx stands for regular expression, which is a sequence of characters that defines a specific search pattern.
-Using code and algorithms to find certain patterns such as phone numbers, HTML tags, ect. and in todays example an email.
+Regex stands for regular expression, which is a sequence of characters that defines a specific search pattern.
+It uses code and algorithms to find certain patterns, such as phone numbers, HTML tags, etc. In today's example, we will focus on finding email addresses.

 ## Summary

-Today I will be explaining this pile of code here ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$ What type of tomfoolery is this!?
-Up unitl today I had no idea, but hopefully I can simplify things a bit to give you a better understanding.
+Today I will be explaining this pile of code here: ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+.[a-zA-Z]{2,}$.
+What type of tomfoolery is this?!
+Up until today, I had no idea, but hopefully, I can simplify things a bit to give you a better understanding.

 ## Table of Contents